Blue Cheese Salad with Vinaigrette

 Instructions

-• Meanwhile, combine the ingredients for the dressing—except the olive oil—in a bowl or jar and whisk or shake well.
-Add some salt and pepper to taste, then, if using a bowl, pour in the olive oil slowly while whisking quickly to help it emulsify.
-If using a jar, put a lid on it and shake it vigorously.
-Taste the dressing to see if it needs more salt.
-If you find it too tart, you can mellow it with a little more olive oil and/or honey.
+• Meanwhile, combine the ingredients for the dressing in a bowl or jar and whisk/shake well.
+Add some salt and pepper to taste.
+If you find it too tart, mellow it with a little more olive oil and/or honey.

 • Make the salad by adding all the ingredients to a large bowl.
 Add some croutons and as much or as little dressing as you like, and toss until well coated.
 Enjoy!